Chart Color Schemes

 Wonthaggi is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wonthaggi's dwelling structure, as per the latest Census, was 85.9% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Vic.'s dwelling structure was 90.1% houses and 9.9% other dwellings.
-Home ownership in Wonthaggi stood at 47.4%, with mortgaged dwellings at 22.2% and rented ones at 30.4%.
-The median monthly mortgage repayment in the area was $1,198, lower than Non-Metro Vic.'s average of $1,430.
-The median weekly rent figure in Wonthaggi was $270, compared to Non-Metro Vic.'s $285.
-Nationally, Wonthaggi's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Wonthaggi, as per the latest Census, 85.9% of dwellings were houses, with the remaining 14.1% being semi-detached, apartments, or other types.
+This compares to Regional Vic.'s figures of 90.1% houses and 9.9% other dwellings.
+Home ownership in Wonthaggi stood at 47.4%, with mortgaged properties at 22.2% and rented dwellings at 30.4%.
+The median monthly mortgage repayment was $1,198, lower than Regional Vic.'s average of $1,430.
+The median weekly rent in Wonthaggi was recorded at $270, compared to Regional Vic.'s $285.
+Nationally, Wonthaggi's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing